libraries-fi/ansible-role-icinga2/README.md

  * icinga2_admin_username: Username for administrator account
  * icinga2_plugin_custom_dir: directory where your custom check plugins are located
  * icinga2_unwanted_files: config files you want to remove
+ * icinga2_users: list of users to whom send notifications, see the example playbook.
  * mysql_health_checks: TODO

 Dependencies